 In 1919, the Dominion Museum purchased the Featons’ collection of 134 watercolours.
 20 of these watercolours, alongside other paintings, artefacts and archival material from the collections of the Alexander Turnbull Library, Auckland Museum, MTG Hawke’s Bay and Tairāwhiti Museum, together with objects generously lent for the exhibition by the descendants of the Featons, will be displayed together for the first time.

-A new illustrated history of their endeavours written by Jean Johnston accompanies the exhibition.
+A new illustrated history of their endeavours written by Jean Johnston accompanies the exhibition and is available for purchase at the museum and online.

 Supported by The Deane Endowment Trust